 Only Memphis, which landed the Grizzlies in 2001, is currently a smaller market.
 And each of the top 11 media markets in the United States has a team.

 “Within the league office, sources said officials have floated the price tag of $2.5 billion each for two expansion teams in the near future.”
-ESPN’s Brian Windhorst reported last week.
+ESPN’s Brian Windhorst reported in late 2020.
 “Unlike other major revenue streams such as TV and ticket money, expansion fees are not split with players.
-Such a haul could mean about $160 million per team, a windfall that could wipe out the massive debt load that's piling up, and that alone has perked interest in the expansion path.”
+Such a haul could mean about $160 million per team, a windfall that could wipe out the massive debt load that’s piling up, and that alone has perked interest in the expansion path.”

-If the door remains open, Seattle is most often mentioned as a target city, but what other cities could land a team?
+If the door remains open, Seattle and Las Vegas are most often mentioned as target cities, but what other cities could land a team?
 If the league opts for an untapped larger market, what city might get a team?

 10. Hartford & New Haven